devomid/jajisha/README.md

 data      + feedback
 ```

-This is particularly important for user-generated operations such as:
+This is particularly important for operations such as:

 * Creating toilets
 * Saving toilets